amkherad/ShellScript/README.md

 There's no limitations on expressions, but it's highly suggested to use parenthesis to clarify expressions.

-Here are all the operators with their order (first row has the most priority): asdf
+Here are all the operators with their order (first row has the most priority):

 | Category         | Operator                            | Associativity
 |------------------|-------------------------------------|-----------------
 | Primary/Postfix  | () [] ++ -- .                       | Left to right